ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 shoulders of the editor while he in
 reading a proof.
 Prefer the town papor
 to any other— subscribe immediately for
-it; and pay in advance.— American Paper
+it; and pay in advance.— American Paper.
 </td></tr></table>

 ---